robert-altmiller/odcs_data_contracts/README.md

     - After the 'step 5' notebook has finished running using the Data Contract CLI test() method (e.g. data_contract_object.test()), we store the data quality test results in a Unity Catalog (UC) managed table named 'odcs_data_quality' in the 'target catalog' and 'target schema'.

         ![create_contracts_step5_dq_table.png](/readme_images/create_contracts_step5_dq_table.png)

+## How do I run steps 1-5 above using Databricks workflows?

+If you desire to run 'step 1' above in a 'create_data_contract' Databricks workflow, and 'steps 2-5' in a 'deploy_data_contract' Databricks workflow we have built automation using Databricks Asset Bundles (DABs) + Github / Gitlab CICD pipelines to automate the deployment and creation of data product data contracts across environments (e.g. development, test, and production).

 ## Automation with Databricks Asset Bundles (DABS) and CICD